Riot (formerly known as Vector) is a Matrix web client built using the Matrix React SDK.

 config.json and customising it:

-default_is_urlis the default identity server url (this is the server used for verifying third party identifiers like email addresses).
+default_is_urlsets the default identity server URL (this is the server used for verifying third party identifiers like email addresses).
 If this is blank, registering with an email address, adding an email address to your account, or inviting users via email address will not work.
 Matrix identity servers are very simple web services which map third party identifiers (currently only email addresses) to matrix IDs: see http://matrix.org/docs/spec/identity_service/unstable.html for more details.
 Currently the only public matrix identity servers are https://matrix.org and https://vector.im.
-In future identity servers will be decentralised.
+In the future, identity servers will be decentralised.

 features: Lookup of optional features that may be